neurospin/unicog/utils_unicog/computing_resources/README.md

 # SOMA-WORKFLOW TUTORIAL

 ## WHAT IS SOMA-WORKFLOW ?
-Soma-workflow is an interface for submission, control and monitoring of jobs on parallel computing resources.
+Soma-workflow is an interface (graphical or not) for submission, control and monitoring of jobs on parallel computing resources.
-Here, we are going to describe the case for which you want to use gabriel server, available at NeuroSpin.
 One parallel computing resource could be your own computer by using all processors or a specific cluster like Gabriel at NeuroSpin.
 Jobs are launched in parallel and not one after the other.
+Here, we are going to describe the cases for which you want to use gabriel server, available at NeuroSpin or on your own computer.

 More information on [http://brainvisa.info/soma-workflow-2.8/sphinx/](http://brainvisa.info/soma-workflow-2.8/sphinx/) and [https://github.com/neurospin/soma-workflow](https://github.com/neurospin/soma-workflow)